Head of U.N. team in Yemen's Hodeidah safe after shooting incident: U.N.

-ADEN (Reuters) - The head of a U.N. mission tasked with overseeing a peace deal in Yemen’s Hodeidah port city is safe following a reported shooting incident, the United Nations said on Thursday.
+ADEN (Reuters) - The head of a U.N. mission tasked with overseeing a peace deal in Yemen’s Hodeidah port city is safe after a reported shooting incident, the United Nations said on Thursday.

 A Yemeni source in the Saudi-led coalition fighting in Yemen told Reuters that Cammaert’s convoy had come under fire while visiting an area under coalition control and accused the Iranian-aligned Houthi movement of opening fire.

-“Patrick Cammaert and team are safe in Hodeida following reported shooting incident.
+“Patrick Cammaert and team are safe in Hodeidah following reported shooting incident.
 More information to come later,” the office of the spokesperson for the U.N. chief tweeted.

 A Houthi spokesman was not immediately available to comment.

+Cammaert, a retired Dutch general, arrived in the Red Sea port city on Dec.
+22 to head the committee overseeing implementation of a ceasefire and troop withdrawal deal reached at peace talks last month between the Houthis and the Saudi-backed Yemeni government in Sweden.

+The ceasefire has largely held but sporadic skirmishes have flared.
+The United Nations has struggled to implement the withdrawal of forces from both sides from the city, the main entrypoint for commercial imports and aid supplies to Yemen.

-Reporting by Mohammed Ghobari in Aden and Maher Chmaytelli in Dubai; Writing by Ghaida Ghantous
+Reporting by Mohammed Ghobari in Aden and Maher Chmaytelli in Dubai; Writing by Ghaida Ghantous; Editing by Mark Heinrich